Cyber Risk Assessment for Capital Management: Cyber Capital Management

 \subsubsection{Optimal {cybersecurity} investment {and insurance coverage}}

-With the {optimized} reserv{e g}iven by \eqref{eq:holistic_budget_constrained}, the total cost \eqref{allo_problem1}, which depends on the ex-ante investment for cybersecurity controls {and insurance coverage for aggreggate losses on threat-asset pairs}, involves {three} parts: \begin{itemize} \item the residual cost of reserve
+With the {optimized} reserv{e g}iven by \eqref{eq:holistic_budget_constrained}, the total cost \eqref{allo_problem1}, which depends on the ex-ante investment for cybersecurity controls {and insurance coverage for aggreggate losses on threat-asset pairs}, involves {three} parts: \begin{itemize} \item the residual {financial implication} of reserve